analog-system-compiler/asysc/README.md

 For more examples, see the [component.rule](https://github.com/analog-system-compiler/lightcas/blob/3b8b692d76aa31503276b9a10259393b8f68dcf0/rules/components.rule) and [examples](examples) directories.

 The analog system compiler is invoked with the following command (Example with the RLC circuit in AC mode analysis):

 ```bash
 cd examples/ac/RLC
 ../../../lightcas/bin/asysc -i RLC.cir -o RLC.py -t ac
 ```

-Once the libraries and netlists are compiled, the Python code is generated for simulation.
+This command generates Python code containing equations for AC simulation.

 ## Requirements